slagnews/drag_sph/journal.md

 $$
 v=v_0 e^{-kt}
 $$
-In our simulation, the density $\rho$ is equivalent to a surface density $\sigma$ divided over an imaginary depth $d$, while the surface area is $ A=2Rd $, so we get $\rho A=\frac{\sigma}{D}dD=\sigma D$.
-Now since we are not slowing down the object, but the flow itself, the mass of the object is the total mass of the fluid, which we now can call $m$.
-Therefore the surface density is $\sigma=m/L^2$ with $L$ the size of the simulation.
+In our simulation, the density rho is equivalent to a surface density sigma divided over an imaginary depth d, while the surface area is A=2Rd, so we get $$\rho A=\frac{\sigma}{D}dD=\sigma D$$.
+Now since we are not slowing down the object, but the flow itself, the mass of the object is the total mass of the fluid, which we now can call m.
+Therefore the surface density is $$\sigma=m/L^2$$ with L the size of the simulation.
 Using all of this we get
 $$
 k=\frac{8Rv_\mathrm{th}}{3L^2}
 $$
 In the image above, we plotted the analytical result as well in green (solid line), which is again not slowing down enough, again due to periodic boundary conditions.
 But the fit does seem to be quite good, as the overall shape looks similar to the simulation result in blue.
-Also: the MSE of the Stokes fit is $1.9\times 10^{-2}$ whereas the MSE of the Epstein fit is a lot smaller: $5.8\times 10^{-3}$.
+Also: the MSE of the Stokes fit is $$1.9\times 10^{-2}$$ whereas the MSE of the Epstein fit is a lot smaller: $$5.8\times 10^{-3}$$.

 This means that the simulation is creating Epstein drag, meaning that is does not yet corretly simulate a continuous fluid.
 Possible explanations are that we do not use enough particles, or that we do not include viscosity just yet (as this is important in the Stokes regime).
 Another thing might be that we are not using the correct smoothing kernel (Gaussian instead of the more accepted splines) and also do not use a large enough smoothing length.
 These are things that require a bit more research and that we will do next week.